coderefinery/social-coding/talk.md

 - Your output files, output data, output images should contain information about input files and **code versions**.
 - Prefer scripts over graphical point-and-click solutions.
 - Document your data processing workflow with a script or Makefile or similar.
-- Consider collecting and sharing your scripts in a Jupyter notebook.
+- Consider collecting and sharing your scripts in a [Jupyter notebook](http://jupyter.org).
 - Share your data - e.g. using https://dataverse.no.

 ---

 ## Version control

-Have you heard these?
+Does this sound familiar?

 - *“I will just finish my work and then you can start with your changes.”*
 - *“Can you please send me the latest version?”*